 Monitoring and reporting violations result when a water system fails to collect and/or report results for State required drinking water sampling.
-Due to outside contracted laboratory error, the September 2023 DBP (disinfection biproduct sample) required recollection outside the required reporting period.
-Currently, all monitoring and reporting requirements are in compliance.
 "Sample location" refers to the distribution system, or an entry point or well number from which a sample is required to be taken.
 If a water system tests annually, or more frequently, the results from the most recent year are shown on the CCR.